Older people are especially vulnerable to social isolation, and we recognize the importance of

 In 2011, God impressed upon a group of Singapore Life Church members to care for elderly who are living as empty nesters and retirees.
 We saw the need for these elderly to become more socially engaged as they enter into this phase of their lives.

 Life Recreation Centre (“LRC”) was then launched in 27 August 2012, with the aim to provide a platform for the elderly to be cared for by our volunteers.
 We conduct various activities for them including reading the Word of God, light physical exercises, interactive games, art and craft, monthly birthday celebrations and outings.
-Currently, LRC runs its activities on Tuesdays and Wednesdays from 9 am to 1 pm with an average participation of 100 elderly members.
+Currently, LRC runs its activities from Tuesdays to Fridays from 9 am to 1 pm with an average participation of 100 elderly members.